 Beating Anxiety Has a Reward: A Sense of Fun

 When I take the focus off myself and put it where it’s supposed to be, I find my anxiety decrease and my effectiveness increase.
 Ironically, by not worrying about failing, I am more likely to succeed.
 This focus on purpose and passion rather than on failure and my personal shortcomings has another advantage, one which further reduces anxiety.
 Finding my passion and holding on to the purpose for doing what I do decreases anxiety and helps me relax, which in turn leads to a sense of fun.

 Fun?
 How can anything possibly be fun in anxiety land?
 Awhile back, before an interview, I was talking to a former colleague and mentor.
 He had two wise words of wisdom, and only two: have fun.
 I scoffed inwardly.
-Until I tried his advice.
+But then I tried his advice.
 I focused on my passion and my purpose rather than the worry, and I enhanced it by thinking of what I was doing as fun.
 It ended up being easier than I thought, because what I was doing was truly fun.

 My new perspective reminded me that I love to write and speak and connect with people, to interact in meaningful ways.
 To converse and even to laugh.
 To be passionate rather than anxious, to have fun rather than to take life too seriously.
 When we replace worry and fear anxiety with a sense of passion, purpose, and fun, anxiety shrinks to make room for fun in whatever it is we’re doing.
 It seems to be true that what we focus on is what we make happen.
 Find your passion and purpose.
 Discover fun.
 Beat anxiety.